How to Get Rich with Stock Market Newsletters

 What’s that?
 You don’t have a history of successful stock picking?
 No problem: Just come up with any stock-selection strategy and back-test it to see if it’s worked over the past [period of your choosing].

 It didn’t work?
 Again, no problem: Just continue back-testing assorted strategies until you find one with an absurdly high performance record.
 Once you do, heavily promote that past performance, while only mentioning in a small footnote that you didn’t actually own any of the investments mentioned over the period in question.
+[Update: The prior sentence used to be a link of an almost-hidden disclosure on the Motley Fool website, which has since been removed completely.]
 Apparently, nobody will notice.

 Won’t people figure out that it’s a scam once they see that your strategy isn’t working going forward?
 Yes, they will.
 But don’t worry; it will probably take a few years.
 In the meantime, just start a new newsletter with a new back-tested-for-success strategy.